(Click on photo for full-size image!)

 2 tablespoons chopped fresh cilantro

-- Heat the canola oil and 1/2 teaspoon of the sesame oil in a wok over high heat.
+- Heat the grapeseed oil and 1/2 teaspoon of the sesame oil in a wok over high heat.
 Add the onion, apple, and Serrano and stir-fry until the onion is partially caramelized, about 7 minutes.
 Add the carrots, rice, and bell pepper and stir-fry until the rice is “fried” as desired, about 4 minutes.
 Add the edamame, scallions, almonds, soy sauce, and the remaining 1/2 teaspoon sesame oil and stir-fry until fully combined, about 1 minute.
 Stir in the cilantro.

 - Transfer to individual bowls, sprinkle with additional sliced almonds for garnish, if desired, and serve.